Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} the future, communication systems are expected to provide high data rate up to several giga bit per second.
-To achieve this, extremely large bandwidth is needed.
-For instance, the ultra-wideband (UWB) communication occupies more than 1 GHz spectrum.
-The communication in the 60 GHz band \cite{978061} takes up even more.
-Due to the significant large bandwidth, it is a huge challenge to design a sophisticated digital receiver with implementation simplicity.
+\IEEEPARstart{I}{n} the future, communication systems are expected to provide high data rates up to several Gbits/sec.
+To achieve this goal, extremely large bandwidths are needed.
+For instance, ultra-wideband (UWB) communication occupies more than 1 GHz spectrum.
+Communication in the 60 GHz band \cite{978061} takes up even more.
+Due to the significant large bandwidths, it is a huge challenge to design a sophisticated digital receiver with affordable implementation complexity and cost.

-When the received signals of the high-rate high bandwidth systems are processed digitally, the analog-to-digital converter (ADC) becomes a key bottleneck.
-Since the power consumption of ADC is proportional to $2^b$, where $b$ is the bit number of the ADC \cite{1568684}, high-speed high-resolution ADC is power-hungry and costly.
-Therefore, single-bit or monobit ADC has attracted great attention in recent years, both in the aspect of receiver design, e.g., \cite{1188907}, \cite{1512088}, and the aspect of information theory, e.g. \cite{WZhang}, \cite{JSingh}.
-As it can be simply realized by fast comparator, the monobit ADC can reach tens of Gsps sampling rate with very low power consumption; see, e.g., \cite{4672032}.
+When the received signals of high-rate large-bandwidth systems are processed digitally, analog-to-digital converter (ADC) becomes a key bottleneck.
+Since the power consumption of ADC is proportional to $2^b$, where $b$ is the bit width of ADC \cite{1568684}, high-speed high-resolution ADC is power-hungry and costly.
+Therefore, monobit ADC has attracted significant attention of late, both in view of receiver design, e.g., \cite{1188907}, \cite{1512088}, and in view of information-theoretic aspects, e.g. \cite{WZhang}, \cite{JSingh}.
+As it may be easily realized by a comparator, the monobit ADC can reach tens of Gsps sampling rate with very low power consumption; see, e.g., \cite{4672032}.

+There are two approaches for high-rate large-bandwidth systems: single-carrier and orthogonal frequency division multiplexing (OFDM).
+Single-carrier systems use pulses with short duration to occupy a large bandwidth, leading to signal sparsity in time domain.
+Such sparsity may not be present in OFDM systems where signals in time domain are often seen as Gaussian processes.
+We focus on monobit reception for single-carrier systems in this paper.

 The monobit ADC is particularly suitable for UWB communication using impulse radio (IR), whose traditional reception methods mainly include coherent receiver, e.g., \cite{1097830}, autocorrelation based receiver, e.g. \cite{1267846}, \cite{1542577}, and noncoherent receiver, e.g. \cite{1388736}.
-After the monobit sampling was introduced, a matched-filter based receiver has been proposed in \cite{1512088} for BPSK modulation.
-However, it is not optimal under Nyquist sampling as proved in \cite{5474634}.
-Moreover, the requirement for full resolution (FR) ideal received waveform makes it difficult to implement.
+After monobit sampling was introduced, a matched-filter based receiver was proposed in \cite{1512088} for BPSK modulation.
+However, it is not optimal under Nyquist sampling as shown in \cite{5474634}, and moreover, the requirement for full resolution (FR) perfect received waveform makes it difficult to implement.